NJ fire department mourns firefighter killed in head-on crash

 Police say Leary was riding southbound in a Ford Crown Victoria heading in the direction of Trenton along busy Route 29, not far from Fiddlers Creek Road and the Trap Rock Quarry.

+Leary and a relative were on the way to a school to pick up a child.

-The car, which was driven by a relative, was struck head-on and crushed by a northbound dump truck.
+The car, which was driven by that relative, was struck head-on and crushed by a northbound dump truck.
 The collision caused both vehicles and a utility pole to catch on fire.

 The vehicles came to rest in the southbound lane.